Verified and Tested 05/9/15

 sudo systemctl restart sshd.service

-Note: In making those changes you will now have the root user disabled so you must log into your server with the “user1” that you created.
-However, do not exit your session, we must configure the custom port on the firewall in the upcoming steps.
+Note: You will now have the root user disabled in making those changes, so you must log in to your server with the “user1” that you created.
+However, do not exit your session.
+We must configure the custom port on the firewall in the upcoming steps.

 Create a Private SSH Key

-Private/Public SSH Keys are great additional features that increases security in the method a server is accessed.
-However, it takes a bit more effort to setup.
+Private/Public SSH Keys are great additional features that increase security in a server’s method.
+However, it takes a bit more effort to set up.
 The question is, Is your server worth the extra security?
-If you would like to implement the following security features, you can continue with the following steps.
+If you want to implement the following security features, you can continue with the next steps.
 Let us proceed and generate the SSH Key.

 If you want to change the location where the SSH Key will be saved, you can specify it here.
-However, the default location where its stored should be OK.
-Press enter when you are prompted with the following question then enter a passphrase, unless you don’t want one.
+However, the default location where it’s stored should be OK.
+Press enter when prompted with the following question, then enter a passphrase, unless you don’t want one.

 Enter file in which to save the key (/home/user1/.ssh/id_rsa):

-Configuring the SSH Key is crucial, we must copy the full key string to a Word/ Notepad Document.
-The Key can be viewed in the following location with the cat command.
+Configuring the SSH Key is crucial.
+We must copy the entire key string to a Word/ Notepad Document.
+The key can be viewed in the following location with the cat command.

-Copy the SSH key beginning with ssh-rsa and ending with [email protected] into a Word/ Notepad document so we can add it to the config file later on.
+Copy the SSH key, beginning with ssh-rsa and ending with [email protected], into a Word/ Notepad document to add it to the config file later on.

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDNcnc3pMOytM7xgwZHUX0Wi/O78hDvLUmQVtKn8Qk1ijBY82jVftKXKRhf8toNkgm9jaZmfapLa7ynzUG4jbFjyy8H+iEs1R8P7eu+e8/fmGwjorbMFuWdoi7h2CldoqKTdMEb/dMNxjNMzBbovl3XtZviQGm4/TMVO1hHxy85JR8zAtNFu7liaP7IonexNrOGhY8CjqRcBsceQLkl1MlX7cWaWAMqd6jQnAvggTLerI9P286AP8Sk4uColj7GKOljj8X6J/2pcjp9v2IvJOqwC/zLwUKZ6qTEV6SrfdbjopoCVvpXkVhmcbHX5Xv1gwynO+vTkpPFwVTjSnAai71L [email protected]